 - Trusting `%Plug.Upload{}.content_type` for security

 **Any of these?
-Re-read The Iron Law and the Gotchas section.**
+Re-read the Gotchas section.**